trgill/snapm/README.md

 options:
   -h, --help      show this help message and exit
-  -b, --bootable  Create a boot entry for this snapshot set -r, --rollback  Create a rollback boot entry for this snapshot set
+  -b, --bootable  Create a boot entry for this snapshot set -r, --revert  Create a revert boot entry for this snapshot set
 ```

 ## Documentation